Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Observational data

-\textbf{Observational data.-} To perform the statistical analyses of (\ref{eq:JJE}) and understand current constraints, we need to focus on specific data sets and likelihood functions.
-For this purpose we consider the following first four samplers for the background analysis and, all of them and their combination with Planck 2018 for the perturbation.
+To perform the statistical analyses of (\ref{eq:JJE}) and understand current constraints, we need to focus on specific data sets and likelihood functions.
+For this purpose we consider the following first four samples for the background analysis and, all of them and their combination with Planck 2018 for the perturbation.

 \begin{itemize}

 \item Pantheon SNeIa binned compilation: we consider the 40 bins compressed from 1048 SNeIa in the redshift range $z \in [0.01, 2.3]$ \cite{Scolnic:2017caz}.